 Symbolic execution is the most advanced generation technique when it comes to automated software testing.

 Symbolic execution computes the necessary inputs for a function to execute all its relevant paths.
-The test candidates are computed rather than randomly chosen resulting in the highest test coverage possible.
+The test candidates are computed instead of being randomly chosen, resulting in the highest test coverage possible.

 Symflower does not report redundant test cases.
 This means every generated test case adds value, because it executes some new behavior of a function.

 Symbolic execution is not restricted to primitive data types and simple source code.
-Also concepts such as complex data types, interfaces and object orientation can be analysed using symbolic execution.
+Concepts such as complex data types, interfaces and object orientation can be easily analyzed using symbolic execution.

-Symbolic Execution equips your production code with test cases that are computed rather than randomly chosen.
-Requiring no manual effort to reach a high test coverage.
+Symbolic Execution equips your production code with test cases that are computed instead of being randomly chosen, requiring no manual effort to reach a high test coverage.